saleor/saleor-docs/docs/dashboard/orders.md

 ### Customer Details

-The customer information in the field to the right of the screen on a specific order is automatically generated when the customer completes a transaction.
+The customer information in the card to the right of the screen on a specific order is automatically generated when the customer completes a transaction.
 The billing and shipping addresses can be edited if necessary.
-There is also an option to directly contact the customer via email by clicking on the web address shown in the contact information section.
+There is also an option to directly contact the customer via email by clicking on the web address shown in the contact information card.

 ### Order History